shivam-cse/DSA-Problem-Notes/README.md

 # DSA-Problem-Notes
-This is a platform to submit your DSA-related problems.
-It is really helpful for those people who have started their coding.
-Students can mark down their notes to remember the problem-solving logic.
+It is a platform where you can submit your DSA-related problems.
+Additionally, you can create notes for specific problems.

+# Techstack used
+React for frontent, contextApi & useState for state managment. expressjs & mongoDB for backend. bcrypt & JWT used to deal with user password & authentication

 # Home Page
 ![home](https://user-images.githubusercontent.com/56253080/169805083-64a7b17c-c59b-4490-b345-32f79ddf5d6b.png)